mcornejo/slk-painpills/2.solution-dwh/README.md

 compressed using ZLIB.
 This is a particularly good strategy because ORC+ZLIB supports predicates pushdown, which reduces query/processing time drastically by filtering out data before retrieving it.
 The details of the implementation are in the README.md in the spark-painpills folder.

 The file `AggregateJob` is a Spark Job that computes the aggregation from a source already partitioned.
+The output of this job is a data mart.

 The Jobs are straightforward.
 The first job is to put the data in the data warehouse, every time that a new batch arrives (e.g. each 1 hour).
 The idea behind this job is to denormalise the raw data ingested, adding the partitions and storing it in a compressed, binary and handy format like ORC.
 The second job